Range Rover Sport: Controversy

 The Range Rover Sport made Ford's Premier Automotive Group the target of a protest by Greenpeace in 2005.
 The protesters infiltrated an assembly facility and temporarily delayed production of the vehicle.
-Greenpeace cited issues with greenhouse gas emissions, and by extension, global warming.
+Greenpeace cited issues with greenhouse gas emissions and, by extension, global warming.
 The United States Environmental Protection Agency estimates for the non-supercharged car are 14 mpgus (combined).
-Although for this test the EPA used their newly calibrated system for 2008 and on.
-Greenpeace stated they did not take issue with the production of vehicles such as the Land Rover Defender as they are typically used for off-road applications on a much more frequent basis than vehicles such as the Range Rover Sport which they claim "has been tuned primarily for on road performance".
+Although, for this test, the EPA used their newly calibrated system for 2008 and on.
+Greenpeace stated that they did not take issue with the production of vehicles such as the Land Rover Defender, as they are typically used for off-road applications on a much more frequent basis than vehicles such as the Range Rover Sport, which they claim "has been tuned primarily for on road performance".